alexnjh/apan50-kube-demo/README.md

 **5. HPA will automatically scale the pods when the current pods experience heavy load let's generate some artificial CPU load on the pods and see the HPA in action**

-  * To increase the load open the sample website and click on the benchmark on the top right-hand corner
+  * To increase the load open the sample website and click on **benchmark** on the top right-hand corner

   ![image3](https://github.com/alexnjh/apan50-kube-demo/blob/master/images/image3.jpg "Book information webpage")